urraka/skel2d/README.md

 ->        # advance 1 step
----->     # advance 4 steps (number of hyphens defines the number of steps to advance) 0:5:li>   # set frame to 0, set step to 5, set easing to li and advance 0 steps 0:3:li->  # set frame to 0, set step to 3, set easing to li and advance 1 steps (3 frames) +1:>      # advance 1 *frame* (and 0 steps)
+---->     # advance 4 steps (number of hyphens defines the number of steps to advance) 0:5:li>   # set frame to 0, set step to 5, set easing to li and advance 0 steps 0:3:li->  # set frame to 0, set step to 3, set easing to li and advance 1 step (3 frames) +1:>      # advance 1 *frame* (and 0 steps)
 +1::li>   # advance 1 *frame*, set easing to li (and advance 0 steps)
 {         # begin loop